• Course Delivery

 • Human resources

-To graduate with the BS in Applied Health Science, you must complete a total of 120 credit hours.
-This program may be of particular interest to transfer students.
-You may be able to transfer an associate degree or up to 64 credit hours from a regionally accredited two-year college, and up to 90 credit hours from a regionally accredited four-year college or university.
+To graduate with the B.S. in Applied Health Science, you must complete 120 credit hours.
 Course requirements fall into four categories and are defined by student learning outcomes.
 Some requirements, such as general education courses, may be met with transfer credits.

 Requirements are broken down as follows: